Chapter 36 — AI-Assisted Worldbuilding

 - If invalid and

---repairis set: feed validation errors back to the model - Single correction pass — not an infinite retry loop
+--repairis set: feed the validation errors back to the model - Single correction pass — not an infinite retry loop

 - Result includes a